yarikoptic/numfocus.org/content/contact.rst

 #######
 :date: 2013-07-04

-Email should be send to:
+Email should be sent to:
 `info@numfocus.org`_

+To contact NumFOCUS regarding new projects, see the `Projects page <{filename}projects.rst>`_.

-| Please address written correspondance to:
+| Please address written correspondence to:
 |       NumFOCUS
 |       P.O.
 Box 90596
 |       Austin, TX 78709

 .. _info@numfocus.org: mailto:info@numfocus.org